johnathan-greenaway/cli-FSD/README.md

 **Warning**: Giving LLMs shell-level access to your computer is dangerous and should only be done in sandbox or otherwise expendable environments.

 ##### I made cli-FSD for experimenting and problem solving in low stakes development environments.
-If you don't have access to a machine like that you can try it using:
+If you don't have access to a machine like that you can try it below:

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)]([URL](https://github.com/codespaces/new?repo=wazacraft/cli-FSD&ref=main
 )